g3rv4/refined.chat/_posts/2019-02-10-slack-threads-ftfy.md

 But this also happens as you go through your day...
 I'm not 100% of my time checking Slack, but let's assume I am.
 I'm only watching the conversation on the team, so I'm up to date... right? **no**!
 If somebody chooses to start a thread on an old message, I CAN'T TELL!
 So I end up missing a conversation that may have been interesting.

+Oh, but if people talk on a conversation you're subscribed to (because you've talked on it, reacted to one of those messages or somebody mentioned it) you're notified.
+Great, so I guess an alternative is to react to every message every time, so that if at some point somebody forks a conversation from it, you're notified.

 {% header h2 | Is there a better way? %}

 In my opinion, the way our Stack Overflow chat works is ideal... people reply to messages and they all appear on the main channel.
 When you hover a message that's a reply, the message it's being replied to is highlighted.